Contents

 If you’re new to stock trading, and keen to buy and sell investments yourself, with you making all the decisions, well then it could be perfect for you.

-But even more useful, when you’re looking at companies to trade, you’ll actually get a lot of information about the company or investment too, all within the app – and this can be super handy to make better informed decisions.
+What’s quite useful, when you’re looking at companies to trade, you’ll actually get a lot of information about the company or investment too, all within the app – and this can be super handy to make better informed decisions.

 You can check out the market cap (total value) of a business, the earnings per share (how much it makes in profit for each share), and whether it pays dividends and at what rate (giving profits back to shareholders – the people that own the stocks).